openconfig/lemming/dataplane/docs/libsaibuild.md

 1. `bazel build //dataplane/standalone:sai-deb --config docker-bullseye`
    1. The `--config docker-bullseye` expands all the flags labeled `docker-bullseye` in `.bazelrc`
    2. These flags enable bazel docker sandbox and set up the toolchains for building the target in a custom docker container.
-   3. The output of the command is a debian package built in container based on `debian:bullseye`.
+   3. The output of the command is a debian package built using a container based on `debian:bullseye`.
 2. Built debian package is located at `bazel-bin/dataplane/standalone`

 ## RBE configs